jh3nd3rs0n/jargyle/README.md

 ```

-To run Jargyle from the binary distribution without any command line arguments, you can run the following command:
+To run Jargyle without any command line arguments under the binary distribution, you can run the following command:

 ```bash

     ./bin/jargyle

 ```

 The aforementioned commands will run Jargyle on port 1080 at address 0.0.0.0 using no authentication.

-**Note:** Although either command can be used throughout the rest of this README, the command from the binary distribution (`./bin/jargyle`) will be used throughout the rest of this README.
+**Note:** Although the command `./bin/jargyleDev` can be used throughout the rest of this README, the command from the binary distribution (`./bin/jargyle`) will be used throughout the rest of this README.

 ### 4. 1.
 Usage

 The following is the command line help for Jargyle (displayed when using the command line option `--help`):

 ```text

     Usage: jargyle [OPTIONS]
            jargyle --config-file-xsd
            jargyle --help